MachineHunter/SafeExecute/README_EN.md

-# SafeExecute Samurai (English Version)
+# SafeExecute Samurai (English Introduction)

 ## Summary
 ### SafeExecute Samurai is an software checker that Restrict and Visualize application execution.
-SafeExecute provides safe execution to some unknown executable files and notify users with major Windows API calls used in some malware during their runtime.
+SafeExecute Samurai provides safe execution to some unknown executable files and notify users with major Windows API calls used in some malware during their runtime.
 User is able to either continue it or interrupt it when any hook occurs.
-It's also possible to learn what API has been used on any applications you want to test with SafeExecute!
+It's also possible to learn what API has been used on any applications you want to test with SafeExecute Samurai!

 > **Note**   **English GUI Interface is not yet implemented!**